 Many Canadians have turned to using the equity of their homes, some for making ends meet while others continue trying to keep up with the Joneses and deal with their FOMO.
 Sometimes this involves home equity line of credit (HELOC) loans or other ways like Combined Mortgage-HELOC Loan Plans (CLPs) to extract value from the home they’ve been paying off.

 This can be risky and for some it can lead to losing their home.
 Over extending yourself can make for unmanageable payments that can lead to default.
 Using your home equity to fund a lifestyle is a terrible idea that is almost certain to create bigger issues.
 About the only situation where borrowing against your home equity might make sense is home improvements, since this tends to add to the value of your home.
 As you pay your mortgage loan you are building personal equity that shouldn’t be touched unless for a very good reason.
+Another lifestyle funding situation can sometimes be taking a travel loan so you have the opportunity to enjoy an adventure or cross items off your bucket list.
+This can also be where FOMO may influence a decision, and you should only do so for the right reasons as you would be paying for it for months or even years.

 With easy access to credit being the norm many are finding that living beyond their means enables them to create a lifestyle they dream of, but it can only last so long.
 Some think that spending money is a sign to others of success.
 Living large on a life of credit has become common but eventually it needs to be dealt with.